 But, do not do this.
 Not only is it dishonest; but, once again, if you do get hired by the company the headhunter introduced you to, it may lead to complications at a later point in time or, worse, it may be cause for your termination.

 ** We mentioned earlier in this article how important it is to keep in touch with your headhunter during your job search.
 Keeping in touch with your headhunter, say by email or phone call once a week to remind them of your availability is one thing; but, harassing the headhunter by calling or emailing them numerously will only reflect poorly on you.
 Above all, it will make you seem desperate, which is definitely what you do not want as a job seeker.
 And if you harass the headhunter enough, they might just decide to end their relationship with you.

 So, keep the number of times you contact your headhunter to a reasonable level.

 - Expecting the headhunter to do everything and save the day.

 ** One of the major points that this article hopefully communicates is that your expectations as a job seeker as you begin working with a headhunter must be appropriately managed.

 The percentage mentioned earlier bears repeating: the likelihood that you’ll find a job through a third party like a headhunter or recruiter is between 25% and 33%.
 That means that the numbers are not stacked in your favor.
-Which means that you cannot give into the temptation of feeling safe and secure in being represented by a headhunter or of feeling like, now that you are represented, you will undoubtedly find that perfect, well-paying career position through the headhunter.
+This means that you cannot give in to the temptation of feeling safe and secure in being represented by a headhunter or of feeling like, now that you are represented, you will undoubtedly find that perfect, well-paying career position through the headhunter.

 The most important cardinal rule of all is that you must be mindful of is this: even if you gain representation by a headhunter, you still must be as vigilant as ever in your job search and continue with your search independently in the same way as before you gained representation.